| AS QUICK AS CAN BE based on

 "And you went straight from your room to the stage?"

 "Yes, with Harry.
-I wanted to reassure Koa and tried her door but it was locked.
-She yelled, 'go away' and I told her, 'it's okay; it isn't Brandy.'
+I wanted to reassure Koa and tried her door, but it was locked.
+She yelled, 'go away' and I told her, 'it's okay; the woman isn't Brandy.'
 She didn't answer and I went on."

 "I heard him," volunteered the Princess.

-"She must have planned it while dosing; she was zonked out when she did her last number."
+"She must have planned it while dosing herself; she was completely zonked when she did her last number."
 Brown shook his head.
 "I'd like to go now if you're done with me," he said.

-"I've got a car to take you; Princess, please see if it's ready.
-Mr. Brown, you can wait out in the foyer if you like."
+"I've got a car to take you home.
+Princess, please see if it's ready.
+Mr. Brown, you can wait in the foyer if you like."

 "Okay to take Harry with me?"